daoudizakaria/BFSS-Model/README.md

 # BFSS-
-Bosonic Part of the BFSS Model
+Bosonic Part of the BFSS Model.
+The code is written in Fortran 90.